31 Comments

 Thank you!
 I love Rod Serling's stories.
 It wasn't a conscious goal, but I see what you mean 😁💜

-Matthew J. Trask's avatar
+Matthew Trask's avatar

 Felt very eerie in the best way!
 Looking forward to the next one!